Using Your Library Card

 Twin Cities Metro Area residents

-Residents served by the Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington County library systems can register and use their library cards in the Saint Paul Public Library.
-Bring your library card in to any Saint Paul Public Library location to register See Identification Requirements, below.
+Residents served by the Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington County library systems can register their library cards at any Saint Paul Public Library location .
+Bring your library card identifcation to the library.
+See Identification Requirements, below.

-If you do not have a card, we can take your application for a library card and send it on to your home library system and issue a temporary card, good for checking out 2 items and accessing other library services.
+If you do not have a card, we can take your application for a library card and send it on to your home library system.
+We will issue a temporary card, good for checking out 2 items and accessing other library services.
 Your home library system will send you a permanent card.

 Other Minnesota residents